 Librarians’ Common Beliefs

-The American Association of School Librarians’ Standards for the 21st-Century Learner are based on common beliefs among school librarians.
+The American Association of School Librarians’ AASL Standards Framework for Learners are based on common beliefs among school librarians.
 Among the common beliefs expressed in the AASL standards document are:

 Importance of Encouraging Reading